blackstream-x/smallparts/docs/README.md

 ### [smallparts.text.reduce](./smallparts.text.reduce.md)

 Classes, functions and rules for reducing unicode text to ASCII.
-Although you would gess this should not be necessary anymore in 2020, there are still a few use cases.
+Although you would guess this should not be necessary anymore in 2020, there are still a few use cases.

 ### smallparts.text.templates